LuisMiCa/IRsmallDecoder/README.md

 ## Possible improvements
 - More protocols!
 That's obvious;
+- Support for more "non-standard" boards;
 - The keyHeld initial delay is hard-coded, I could make it configurable (in constructor) or even changeable (with method);
-- I'm thinking about adding methods to disable/re-enable the decoder, to temporarily allow the usage of other time critical interruptions (or to simply disable it when not needed);
+- I could add methods to disable/re-enable the decoder, to temporarily allow the usage of other time critical interruptions (or to simply disable it when not needed);
 - The _dataAvailable(irData)_ method could be overloaded with a version without irData;
 - For now, it's not easy for anyone to add other protocols;
 - I believe it may be possible to increase the number of usable pins, by using NicoHood's PinChangeInterrupt Library.

 ## Contributions
-This first release was made without any contribution from other developers, but I do have to say that this work was inspired by some of the existing IR Arduino Libraries:
+The first release was made without any contribution from other developers, but I do have to say that this work was inspired by some of the existing IR Arduino Libraries:
 [Arduino-IRremote](https://github.com/z3t0/Arduino-IRremote),
 [IRLib2](https://github.com/cyborg5/IRLib2),
 [IRReadOnlyRemote](https://github.com/otryti/IRReadOnlyRemote),
 [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino),
 and especially the [IRLremote](https://github.com/NicoHood/IRLremote), which was almost what I was looking for, but not quite... so I decided to make my own NEC decoder and then an RC5 and a SIRC, practically from scratch.
 Finally I decided to put these decoders in a library, hoping that it will be useful to someone.
+Possible future contributions will be mentioned here if they are significant.

 ## Contact information